Laurent Fabius

-Laurent Fabius ([lɔʁɑ̃ fabjys]; born 20 August 1946) is a French politician serving as President of the Constitutional Council since 8 March 2016.
+Laurent Pierre Emmanuel Fabius ([lɔʁɑ̃ fabjys]; born 20 August 1946) is a French politician who has served in a number of capacities, most recently as president of the Constitutional Council from 2016 to 2025.
 A member of the Socialist Party, he previously served as Prime Minister of France from 17 July 1984 to 20 March 1986.
-Fabius was 37 years old when he was appointed and is, so far, the youngest Prime Minister of the Fifth Republic.
+Fabius was 37 years old when he was appointed and is, after Gabriel Attal, the second youngest prime minister of the Fifth Republic.

 Fabius was also President of the National Assembly from 1988 to 1992 and again from 1997 to 2000.
 Fabius served in the government as Minister of Finance from 2000 to 2002 and Minister of Foreign Affairs from 2012 to 2016.

 Early life

 Fabius was born in the affluent 16th arrondissement of Paris, the son of Louise (née Strasburger-Mortimer; 1911–2010) and André Fabius (1908–1984).
 He is the younger brother of Catherine Leterrier and François Fabius.
 His parents were from Ashkenazi Jewish families who converted to Catholicism.
 Fabius was raised a Catholic; he has three sons, David (born 1978) with his partner Christine d'Izarny Gargas, Thomas (born 1981) and Victor (born 1983) with his spouse, Françoise Castro.